According to Statista, the tourism industry grows steadily each year.

 Here are the steps of how to play out your plan of starting a hotel and what it should include:

-The first phase of starting your own hotel is research.
+The first phase of starting your own hotel is market research.
 It also forms the bulk of the work to be done before you can start thinking of the fun stuff, like the actual hotel and operations.

-However, the research is what will determine your launch and marketing success and must not be avoided.
+However, the research is what will determine your hotel launch and marketing success and must not be avoided.

 It is essential to intimately understand your primary target market.

-You can not start a hotel without first knowing what your market wants, and you cannot go into creating a great guest experience if you plan to simply cater to all and sundry, because each target market’s needs vary.
+You can not start a new hotel without first knowing what your market wants, and you cannot go into creating a great guest experience if you plan to simply cater to all and sundry, because each target market’s needs vary.

 Take EVEN Hotels as an example.
 Their accommodation and services are focused on health and wellness, and they use four focus points: